Text by CLOT Magazine

 Due to the premiere for performances in Summer 2022, the team has launched their 2nd Kickstarter Campaign to raise funds to record a full symphony orchestra for the symphony’s soundtrack.
 For the performances in Boston, the solo parts will be played by a chamber ensemble of live musicians clustered around the central planetarium projector, including electric guitar solos from Matt Russo of SYSTEM Sounds.
 One day, David hopes, he can find a venue that has room for both a full orchestra and a planetarium dome…

-For the performance aspect of the project, Black Hole Symphony is being built by Multiverse and the Museum of Science, Boston to tour, and will be heading to the Denver Museum of Nature and Science in fall 2022 after its summer premiere in Boston.
-They plan to tour the piece to planetariums around the world to share the joy of music, science, and the fascination of black holes with their incredible sights and sounds!
+For the performance aspect of the project, Black Hole Symphony is being built by Multiverse and the Museum of Science, Boston, to tour.
+It will head to the Denver Museum of Nature and Science in the fall of 2022 after its summer premiere in Boston.
+They plan to tour the piece to planetariums worldwide to share the joy of music, science, and the fascination of black holes with their incredible sights and sounds!